|

 Route c | ||

 From Svistov (road 52) to Vardim to Novgrad to Dzhulyunitsa (road 5201) to Tsenovo.
-June '21 I decided to explore this road, it was after renovation - in very nice condition. there were several heavy trucks, but the road is safe at all.
-Never mind, |
+June '21, I decided to explore this road.
+The road has been nicely resurfaced.
+There were several heavy trucks using the road, but the roadway is safe. |

-I think the route b is better.
-Novgrad is a nigger village, there are several food shops in it.
+That said, I think `the route b is better.
+Novgrad is a bigger village.
+There are several food shops in it.
 Unfortunatelly I do not remember anything for the next village Dzhulyunitsa.
 Several photos from this area. |

 Route d (road 54) | ||

-The route is: From Svistov to Vardim to Karamanovo to Piperkovo toTsenovo.
-I did not explore this route, and I do not think I will |
+The route is: From Svistov to Vardim to Karamanovo to Piperkovo toTsenovo. |

 |